Pil3q/CV/README.md

 I am a DevOps consultant with almost ten years of experience as a sales consultant and successful time as an entrepreneur and chef.
 I also have over four years of experience in adopting DevOps methodologies for Enterprise clients.
 I am focused on agile ways of working with an emphasis on communication and transparency.
 I believe in using the right tool for the job and worked with a variety of modern DevOps tools to achieve painless regular deployments.

 ## PROJECTS
+### Harness (November 2023 - now)
+Working with multiple UK and EU based customers assiting with onboarding and adoption of Harness products.
+Mainly focused on CI/CD/IDP with responsiblities including, architecture design, workshops with customer teams, advice on integration with existing toolset and best practices.
-### <b>RBS/Natwest via ECS/GlobalLogic (February 2021 - now) - Cloud Adoption (AWS Shared Services) </b>
+### <b>RBS/Natwest via ECS/GlobalLogic (February 2021 - November 2023) - Cloud Adoption (AWS Shared Services) </b>
-My most recent project focused on delivering AWS services to mainly internal customers with an emphasis on security, compliance and best practices.
+Project focused on delivering AWS services to mainly internal customers with an emphasis on security, compliance and best practices.
 Over time I was involved in various initiatives tackling the challenges of a Hybrid Cloud within a large Enterprise.
 I had an opportunity to be involved in the whole process of delivering solutions in the cloud (AWS) in a highly regulated environment.
 From the requirements gathering, through architecture design, and security assessment to implementation and production deployment.
 I worked closely with engineers from AWS and Hashicorp.
 I also provided my expertise to various Third Party vendors to help them integrate with our solutions.

 <b>Tech stack:</b> AWS, Terraform Enterprise, Kubernetes(AWS EKS), TeamCity, Python, Prometheus/Grafana, Istio, Splunk, Vault